 11. Spot some roos at Kangaroo Island – a haven for wildlife

 Although this bushland is known most notably for its kangaroos, sea lions can be found basking in the sun on the many beaches, while koalas can be found in the plentiful eucalypts.
-This is a haven for wildlife.
+Kangaroo Island is a haven for wildlife.
 To get the best out of your trip, plan the perfect Australian itinerary before you go!

 Address: Kangaroo Island, Australia